Topic overview

 When should a business consider virtual servers?

-"A good time is when your server hardware or software needs updating anyway.
-For instance, many companies build their IT up in an ad-hoc manner.
+A good time to consider a virtual server is when your server hardware or software needs updating anyway.
+Many companies build their IT up in an ad-hoc manner.
 They might start with an email system, then add a customer relationship management system and some accounting software.
+Once one of those systems needs updating, that's when they start introducing virtualisation in phases.

-"However, if a significant proportion of a company's IT is due for renewal at the same time, they might take more of a big bang approach and migrate everything at once.
+However, if a significant proportion of a company's IT is due for renewal at the same time, it makes sense migrate everything at once.
 It really depends on your company's particular circumstances.
 Getting expert advice is really important."

 Network server costs